kbarrus27/kbarrus27/README.md

 **Coding languages I know**
 - I'm comfortable with Python, MIT App Inventor, and Java.
-- I'm familiar with HTML and CSS.
-(I took a class a few years ago and if I had Google as a reference, I could probably figure it out.)
+- I'm familiar with HTML and basic CSS.
+(I took a class on it a few years ago.)

 I'm especially interested in working on projects that make a positive difference for people, which I've had the opportunity to do multiple  times in school.
 This year, I built a music-based app to help kids develop their fine motor skills.
 Before that, I created a game for my AP Computer Science Principles class about how to have helpful conversations about mental health with peers.